 The National Heritage Area is a pretty fascinating place and we’re pleased that others think so too.
 Here we’ll share the most recent stories published about events, activities and general interest.

-On Dec.
-16, the Georgia Department of Natural Resources will begin lowering both lakes at Panola Mountain State Park to perform inspections of 50-year-old earthen dams.
-The Upper Lake is expected to be re-filled once repairs can ensure the safety of the dam.
+The Georgia Department of Natural Resources will begin lowering both lakes at the state park Dec.
+16 to perform inspections of 50-year-old earthen dams.

 By Andria Simmons – The Atlanta Journal-Constitution A loose coalition of trailhounds is morphing into an organization with ambitious plans to create a statewide trail network.
 They are a diverse group of horse, bicycle, canoe, hiking and walking enthusiasts.
 And they imagine being able to travel across the state on a seamless network of trails […]

 Original article for the Odyssey by Sammi Hudock For nature lovers like myself, living in the busy city of Atlanta can pose a unique set of issues.
 The bright city lights fail to fill the gap left by the lack of stars and cars on the highway are nothing compared to crickets in the night.
 Although […]